Gman-Superfly/AKIRA/architecture_base/collapse/COLLAPSE_GENERALIZATION.md

 ---

-*This document explores the collapse phenomenon—the sudden transition from accumulated uncertainty to crystallized certainty.
+*This document explores the collapse phenomenon, the sudden transition from accumulated uncertainty to crystallized certainty.
 This pattern appears in physical systems (lightning, phase transitions, quantum measurement) and in learning systems (grokking, generalization, compression).
 The key mechanism is interference: shared structure reinforces while unique details cancel.
 Understanding collapse helps us design architectures that learn efficiently and generalize reliably.*